-Our new Spring 2020 exhibit features the photography of Dustin Angell on display in the new Environmental Gallery of the Rinker Environmental Learning Center (RELC), next door to the Gillespie.
-Florida Stewards highlights the people working to protect the wildlands and wildlife of Florida.
-These are the biologists, land managers, artists, and others who take to the wild places, and who work to understand, protect, and live with Florida's natural wonders.
-Dustin's photos document the science and conservation challenges of the region by showing the people trying to solve them, in action.
-The installation will run through March 13, 2020.
+This Spring 2020 exhibit featured the conservation photography of Dustin Angell, and was the inaugural display in our new Environmental Gallery of the Rinker Environmental Learning Center (RELC), next door to the Gillespie.
+Florida Stewards highlighted the people working to protect the wildlands and wildlife of Florida, the biologists, land managers, artists, and others who take to the wild places, and who work to understand, protect, and live with Florida's natural wonders.
+Dustin's photos document the science and conservation challenges of the region by showing the people trying to solve them.
+The installation ran from January through March 13, 2020.
 (The Florida Stewards exhibit handout provides more information on Dustin's work and on the conservation photography movement.)

 Dustin leading a buggy tour at Archbold; Dustin installing Florida Stewards in the Gillespie's new Environmental Gallery